This is a guest post by Amanda K. Jones from LaptopLifestyleMom.com

 Photoshop is the mother of all image editing programs and most people assume that it wields power way beyond their level of understanding.
 While it does have quite a few bells and whistles that you’ll probably never use as a solopreneur it’s really not as complicated as you think.
 If you’ve taken the time to learn other image editing programs like PicMonkey or Canva there’s no reason why you can’t learn Photoshop.

-The purpose of this Quick and Dirty Guide to Using Photoshop to Create Images is to help shorten your learning curve and to point out what tools are most useful as you set out to create kick-ass graphics for your never-ending biz projects.
+The purpose of this newbie friendly guide to creating images with Photoshop is to help shorten your learning curve and to point out what tools are most useful as you set out to create kick-ass graphics for your never-ending biz projects.

 OK so why even take the time to learn Photoshop when PicMonkey, Canva, and many other online tools seem to work just as well?